DataError27/Bank/README.md

 ---
 ## Data Sources
 The dataset includes daily and monthly stock prices of DBS, OCBC and UOB from Yahoo Finance, alongside additional macroeconomic data such as interest rates and bond yields.
-Key technical indicators such as Moving Averages, Relative Strength Index (RSI) and other financial ratios were also calculated and used as exogenous variables in the models.
+Key technical indicators such as Moving Averages (MAs), Relative Strength Index (RSI) and other financial ratios were also calculated and used as exogenous variables in the models.

 Data Range: Historical stock data up to the current date.